-In 1986 West Germany raised 14 percent of its total tax revenue from a VAT while the United Kingdom raised 18 percent and Denmark 27 percent (Tait, 1988).
+In 1986 West Germany raised 14% of its total tax revenue from a VAT while the United Kingdom raised 18% and Denmark 27% (Tait (1988)).

-It has also been argued (incorrectly) that a VAT would help improve the trade balance.
-With appropriate border adjustments, a VAT is neutral with respect to trade (see Grossman, 1980).
-A VAT could encourage net exports if used to reduce reliance on direct taxes, for which some of the burden might be passed forward to consumers and result in higher export prices.
+&lt;sup>2 It has also been argued (incorrectly) that a VAT would help improve the trade balance.
+With appropriate border adjustments, a VAT is neutral with respect to trade (see Grossman (1980)).
+A VAT could encourage net exports if it was used to reduce the reliance on direct taxes of which some of the burden might be passed forward to consumers and result in higher export prices.